colinbourque/CJB-XRDA/nuskybgd-docs/nuskybgd-doc.md

 Scripts referenced in this document and attached to this repository are not entirely my own, but include code written by other collaborators such as MCB, RML, BWG, and possibly others.
 I have attempted to attribute credit where it is rightly due in the comments of each respective script.

+Do also note that this guide, and the accomapnying scripts, are written to produce *all* of the stray light and background products inside of one directory, `/event_cl/`.
+While this is the easiest way to write the guide, it is likely far less convenient than having two separate directories for stray light and `nuskybgd` products.
+Users are encouraged to modify the provided scripts to accomodate this adherent to a directory scheme that makes the most sense for them.

 ## Extracting Stray Light Products

 Stray light spectra (and light curves) are produced utilizing the stray light wrappers in `nustar-gen-utils`, and generally take three steps: